 At this funnel stage, people are taking a very keen interest in your product or service.
 You’ve almost closed the sale, but you’re not quite there yet.

 Let’s look at some tools to help you reach that goal when customers are in this stage.

 Animoto – A great way to convince reluctant prospects that you’ve got a great product or service is with the magic of video.
 Animoto enables you to make high-quality videos in a snap.
 Then, you can use the video as a marketing tool to help you lead people further down the funnel.

 Jing – If you’re running a Software-as-a-Service (SaaS) business, you might want to show people how to use your service with software that records your screen.
-Jing lets you share short videos of your online activity.
-Jing lets you share short videos of your online activity and is great to add into your marketing funnel stage.
+Jing lets you share short videos of your online activity and is great to add to your marketing funnel stage.

 Freshdesk – It’s often the case that during the free trial phase of the sales cycle, people will have questions about your product or service.
 That’s why you need a help desk solution like Freshdesk.
 It’s a great service that helps you deliver outstanding customer service to people who are on the brink of making a purchase.

 FunnelCRM – Never let a customer get away again.
-FunnelCRM provides everything you need from capturing customer information to the follow up and management of that customer information.
+FunnelCRM provides everything you need from capturing customer information to the follow-up and management of customer information.

 Sales Funnel Stage 4: Engagement

 At this point, you’ve made contact with your prospect.
 You’re ever so close to making the sale, but still not quite there.
 Here are some tools to help you build a positive relationship with prospective customers.